 (15) It is important to recognise that any physical memorials on campus are not alternatives to conventional memorials in the wider community.
 They are supplementary and designed to commemorate an individual's association with the University.

-(16) On the recommendation of UWS Development via the Pro Vice-Chancellor (Engagement and International) and the Deputy Vice-Chancellor, Academic and Research, the Vice-Chancellor may approve the installation of a physical memorial for a deceased staff member or student, or a retiring or resigning staff member where that person has had a significant association with the University.
+(16) On the recommendation of UWS Development via the Pro Vice-Chancellor (Engagement and International) and the Deputy Vice-Chancellor, Academic and Research, the Vice-Chancellor and President may approve the installation of a physical memorial for a deceased staff member or student, or a retiring or resigning staff member where that person has had a significant association with the University.
 The exceptions are where it includes the naming of physical property or is for a prominent person then the application should be dealt with under the Naming Policy.

 (17) In regards to establishing a physical memorial, the University:

 (18) The criteria for establishing a physical memorial are:

 (19) It is expected that those seeking to establish a physical memorial will meet the full cost of the purchase, installation and ongoing maintenance where required.
 UWS Development in consultation with Office of Capital Works and Facilities and the Finance Office will determine or review the cost estimates at the time of the request.

 (20) An application for the installation of a physical memorial for a former staff member or student should be made to UWS Development.
 The application can be submitted to the Provost of the relevant campus or through a Student Death Response Plan Coordinator who will recommend the proposal to the Director, Office of Development.
 An application should include sufficient information about the person in order to establish their association with the University and the type of memorial, consistent with those recommended in this guideline.
 UWS Development may refuse an application for the establishing of a physical memorial if it does not meet the requirements of these guidelines.